rechecked/rcagent/docs/getting-started/installation.md

 ## MacOS

-Download the dmg installer from the [download](https://rechecked.io/download/) page.
+Download the `.dmg` installer from the [latest release](https://github.com/rechecked/rcagent/releases) page.

 Mount the dmg file by double clicking it.
 You will need to run the following command with root permissions or via sudo: